 Having the Tacx NEO Bike permanently at home means I don’t have to clean my bike before using it with a smart trainer.

 It also doesn’t require being plugged into an electricity source.
-If the trainer is not plugged in electricity, you generate when pedaling powers the display, where you can adjust the load uphill or simulate downhill.
+If the trainer isn’t plugged in, the energy you generate when pedaling powers the display, where you can adjust the load uphill or simulate downhill.

-If we take the same scenario on a Tacx NEO 2 (2T), the trainer only provides you with the resistance, meaning that you chose the difficulty of pedaling by shifting.
+If we take the same scenario on a Tacx NEO 2 (2T), the trainer only provides you with the resistance, meaning that you choose the difficulty of pedaling by shifting.

 Another advantage of the Tacx NEO Bike is the electronic cassette and derailleur.
-You can set any drivetrain gearing you want, from a time trial special to mountain bike gearing for hill climbs with 25% gradients.
+You can set any drivetrain gearing you want, from time trial gearing to mountain bike gearing for hill climbs with 25% gradients.

 If your bike is mounted in a trainer, you are stuck with the gearing on it and can’t easily change it unless you buy a different cassette or derailleur.